Radiologic Technology (DMI)

 Radiography Practicum III

 Continues the DMI 120 clinical experience.
 Designed to sequentially develop, apply, critical analyze, integrate, synthesize and evaluate concepts and theories in the performance of radiologic procedures.
 Provides structured clinical experience through sequential competency-based assignments that focus on the upper and lower extremities, bony and visceral thorax, abdomen, vertebral column, cranium, facial bones, and contrast studies of the digestive and urinary systems, as well as surgical radiographic procedures.
-Practicum: 2 credit hours (180 contact hours).
+Practicum: 2 credits (180 contact hours).

 Pre-requisite: DMI 120.